libxml-raku/LibXML-raku/docs/Document.md

 method documentElement() returns LibXML::Element
 ```

-rw accessor to get or set the root element of the Document.
+Gets or sets the root element of the Document.

 A document can have just one root element to contain the documents data.
 If the document resides in a different document tree, it is automatically imported.